RHS Growing Guides

 Preparing the Ground

 Kale prefers rich, well-drained, firm soil, but will grow in most soil types and conditions.
-It likes sun, but will also tolerate light shade.
+It likes sun, but will also cope in light shade.

-Weed the ground thoroughly and dig in plenty of well-rotted manure or garden compost.
+To prepare the ground, weed it thoroughly and dig in plenty of well-rotted manure or garden compost.
 Then rake the soil level and firm it well.
+Alternatively, if you're practicing no-dig, mulch the soil with organic matter ahead of sowing or planting directly into the mulch.

 Sowing